mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Six challenges, increasingly difficult
 * Credit for completing and documenting each stage
-* You may have to explain problems you encounter
+* You may have to explain obstacles you encounter
     * The hypothesis you used to identify a problem
     * The method you used to demonstrate a problem
     * The test you used to show resolution